zakimjz/zakimjz.github.io/pages/courses/mlib/assign4.md

 Next, you need to report the classification accuracy using the pre-trained BERT model, as well as the prot2vec model on the protein family classification dataset.
-Report the classification results (specificity, sensitivity, and accuracy) for the first 1000, 2000, 3000, and 4000 families, as well as for the whole dataset, as shown in Table 2 in the paper.
+Report the classification results (specificity, sensitivity, and accuracy) for the first 20 families, as well as for the whole dataset, as shown in Table 2 in the paper.